fastapi-admin/fastapi-admin/docs/en/docs/pro/sponsor.md

 ## Levels

-### $38 - One time

-I will send you the source code without subsequent updates and invitation.

-### $48 - Month
+### $18 - Month

-You will be invited and keep collaborator role for a month and with `$10` per month if renew.
+You will be invited and keep collaborator role for a month.

-### $95 - Half a Year
+### $58 - Half a Year

-You will be invited and keep collaborator role for half a year and with `$10` per month if renew.
+You will be invited and keep collaborator role for half a year.

-### $152 - Year
+### $98 - Year

-You will be invited and keep collaborator role for a year and with `$10` per month if renew.
+You will be invited and keep collaborator role for a year.

 ## Licence